2. Review of hydrodynamic theory

 6. Other forms of ocean energy

-7. Monitoring and measurement methods for resource characterization
+7. In Situ and remote methods for resource characterization

 8. Ocean modeling for resource characterization